-Promotion Committees will ordinarily recommend that students be placed on academic probation if their course work includes any failures or is generally of marginal character as evidenced by multiple C grades.
-Students placed on academic probation who do not perform in a satisfactory manner during the subsequent academic year will be dismissed from school unless there are mitigating circumstances approved by the Senior Associate Dean for Medical Education and the Dean.
+Promotion Committees will ordinarily recommend that students be placed on academic probation if their course work includes any failures or is generally of marginal character.
+Students placed on academic probation who do not perform in a satisfactory manner during the subsequent academic year will be dismissed from school unless there are mitigating circumstances approved by the Dean.
 Students on probation may be withdrawn from school if their academic performance continues at a marginal level, even though there may be no recorded failures.
 Promotion Committees may recommend removal of probationary status when a student has demonstrated a continuing record of satisfactory performance in the succeeding units of study.